-Lists on legal pads are one of my favourite things to do.
+Lists on legal pads are one of my favorite things to do.
 The problem is that I have a dozen legal pads stashed about my house (oh yes, my husband loves it).
 Unless I store my information on my phone, it’s difficult to have it easily available.

 So my phone is where I put my master grocery lists, to-do lists, and essential notes.
 It’s been a great time saving to have everything I need in one location.
-Wunderlist and Evernote are two of my favourite apps.
+Wunderlist and Evernote are two of my favorite apps.